SVA-BL00/RIDNet-on-FMD/README.md

-# Real Image Denoising with Feature Attention
+# Real Image Denoising with Feature Attention Applied to Real Fluorescence Microscopy Images
-This repository is for Real Image Denoising with Feature Attention (RIDNet) introduced in the following paper
+This repository is a fork of Real Image Denoising with Feature Attention (RIDNet).
+RIDNet was first introduced in the following paper

 [Saeed Anwar](https://saeed-anwar.github.io/), [Nick Barnes], "Real Image Denoising with Feature Attention", [ICCV (Oral), 2019](https://arxiv.org/abs/1904.07396)

-The model is built in PyTorch 0.4.0, PyTorch 0.4.1 and tested on Ubuntu 14.04/16.04 environment (Python3.6, CUDA9.0, cuDNN5.1).
+Find the original README.md file in the respective repository.

 ## Contents